Rhinemann/mage-hack/src/chapters/Factions.typ

 To achieve that, the Cult uses things like drugs, music and sex, but they are just means to an end.
 The objective is to achieve a mental state that transcends the physical world, a trance that allows the mage to see beyond his normal experience and go outside all the lines that keep most people and mages penned in.
 Cultists take the word ecstasy in its original meaning: a sudden, intense rush of feeling that catapults the subject into an altered state.
 It does not have to be a pleasant feeling, but given a choice, most Cultists definitely prefer it that way.
 The Cult of Ecstasy breaks down barriers and self-imposed limitations to give people a rush of eye-opening experience.

-==== Organization
-Informal and nomadic, this Tradition's loose structure reflects its focus on individual transcendence.
-It has several subsects but few leaders as such.
-Cultists tend to congregate at festivals, raves, concerts, and other tribal gatherings, mingling with "sleepwalkers" who tread the line between Sleeper culture and full Awakening.
-For the most part, this group favours influence over organization.
-Each Ecstatic is encouraged to follow his or her own Path, so long as that Path doesn't violate the sacred nature of other people.
-The only rigid element in the Sahajiya Path is the Code of Ananda and its emphasis on compassionate respect.
-Everything else is negotiable.

-==== Initiation
-_Five Steps to Ecstasy_: 1: Surrender your fear; 2: Focus your intentions; 3.
-Open yourself; 4.
-Attune yourself; 5: Repeat Step 1.
-To help a new Ecstatic into Step 1, a mentor challenges that person to leap beyond his fears and then use his intentions to fly instead of fall.
-Diksham -- the mentor/ student covenant -- provides a safe space for the initiate to learn magick and control.
-Often, mentors and students become lovers, opening a channel of intimacy and trust that goes beyond mere sex.
-That's not a rule, though, and compulsion is considered the worst sin an Ecstatic can commit.

-After initiation and initial training, a mentor often pulls away from her student, trusting him to find his own way.
-She'll provide advice or secondary helpers, but she refuses to become a crutch.
-In order to grow along this Path, a mage must shape his own triumphs and mistakes.

 ==== Focus
 "Get out of your own way" sums up the Ecstatic paradigm.
 To touch the Lakashim ("Divine Pulse"), a person must blow open the doors of inhibition and fear.
 Magick is the communion between a focused mind and the Lakashim -- a dance of possibilities directed by crazy wisdom.
-To perform it, an Ecstatic guides Ojas (life force) energy with conscious but flexible intentions.
-Ideally, a mage operates in a flux state in which neither time nor inhibitions block the life force -- aware of what she's doing and yet open enough to do anything.
+To perform it, an Ecstatic guides life force with conscious but flexible intentions.
+Ideally, a mage operates in a flux state in which neither time nor inhibitions block the life force -- aware of what they're doing and yet open enough to do anything.

-The Cult's infamous substances and stimulations are meant to blow open mental doors and blast away obstacles to Enlightenment.
-That's the theory, anyway.
+The Cult's infamous substances and stimulations are meant to blast away any obstacles to Enlightenment, at least in theory.
 In reality, those same tools can become obstacles in their own right.
-Smart Ecstatics, then, keep shifting their tools around to avoid stagnation and dependence on "the same old shit".
-Crazy wisdom is the core of this group's many practices, which include everything from gutter magick, yoga, and martial arts to cybernetic hypertech.
-And so, paradigms include _Creation's Divine and Alive_, _Everything is Chaos_, _It's All Good_, and quite often _Everything's an Illusion_.
+Smart Ecstatics, then, keep shifting their tools around to avoid stagnation and constraints.
+Crazy wisdom is the core of this group's many practices, which include everything from gutter magick, yoga, and martial arts to cybernetic hypertech. /* And so, paradigms include _Creation's Divine and Alive_, _Everything is Chaos_, _It's All Good_, and quite often _Everything's an Illusion_. */

 ==== Bonus Asset